 Racism is a learned behavior.

-Sure, you can teach your team some “no-no” behaviors, but at the core, the flawed beliefs will remain.
+Sure, you can teach your team some “no-no” behaviors, but flawed beliefs will remain at the core.
 And if the beliefs remain, the actions will always re-surface in conscious and unconscious behaviors.

 Listen to my podcast on the subject of diversity training.